AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 # Build configurations
 There are various build configurations posssible:
-a.
-All inclusive - ATU, battery, speaker.
+1. All inclusive - ATU, battery, speaker.
-b.
-ATU only
+2. ATU only
-c.
-Battery only
+3. Battery only
-d.
-Speaker only
+4. Speaker only
-e.
-ATU and battery
+5. ATU and battery
-f.
-ATU and speaker
+6. ATU and speaker
-g.
-Battery and speaker
+7. Battery and speaker
 - For all configurations you still will have to order both PCB's from this repositiry.
+Even some portions will be left unpopulated - PCB's are mechanically and electrically interdependent on each other.
-- For configurations (c),(d) and (g) - you do not need to order the ATU.
+- For configurations (3),(4) and (7) - you do not need to order the ATU.
 - For any non-complete configuration you can gradually add other components later on.
+- Barb (WB2CBA) has detailed instructions on the ordering process at the ATU link above.
+It will be difficuilt to add anything else to his writing.

 # BOM (currenly writing this section, wait until I remove this warning!)
 Discalimer: I am not associated with any supplier and do not receive any monetary or other benefit from referring to their products!